immcantation/shazam/docs/topics/createMutabilityMatrix.md

 :   minimum number of mutations in sequences containing each 5-mer to compute the mutability rates.
 If the number is smaller than this threshold, the mutability for the 5-mer will be inferred.
 Default is 500.
+Not required if `numSeqMutationsOnly=TRUE`.

 numSeqMutationsOnly
-:   return only a vector counting the observed number of mutations in sequences containing each 5-mer.
-This option can be used for parameter tuning for `minNumSeqMutations` during preliminary analysis.
+:   when `TRUE`, return only a vector counting the number of observed mutations in sequences containing each 5-mer.
+This option can be used for parameter tuning for `minNumSeqMutations` during preliminary analysis using [minNumSeqMutationsTune](minNumSeqMutationsTune.md).
 Default is `FALSE`.

 returnSource
 :   return the sources of 5-mer mutabilities (measured vs.